YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Then I look at the direction of the native hair.
 In the crown, every graft has to support the swirl instead of fighting it.
 The center point, the rotation, and the transition into surrounding hair all matter.

-The plan should also include a donor budget.
+The plan should also include donor capacity, not only crown coverage.
 I check how many grafts may be needed now, how many should be protected for the future, and whether the visual improvement is worth the donor cost.
 A crown case can look tempting but still be strategically weak.

 Finally, the follow-up plan matters.
 Crown growth can be slower to judge than the front, and many patients panic too early.
-A patient should know how to track hair transplant growth without judging every month as a final result.
+I explain how to track hair transplant growth without treating every month as a final result.

 How should I decide if I am worried about a crown cowlick?